 Category 3: Travel Friendly and Great Sound

 While a choice to size down or compact will invariably change the sound and sustain an instrument produces, there are definitely some travelers that beat out the competition.
-Here are some examples:
+Here are some examples (in no particular order):

 Category 4: Give me SMALL or give me death!